 How to Apply

-To apply for any OPT, an ASU PDSO or DSO has to recommend the OPT in SEVIS which will result in a new endorsement on the student’s Form I‑20.
+To apply for any OPT, an Adams State PDSO or DSO has to recommend the OPT in SEVIS which will result in a new endorsement on the student’s Form I‑20.
 Students will then have to properly file the Form I-765 online with US Citizenship and Immigration Services (USCIS), accompanied by the required fee, and supporting documentation as described in the instructions.
 On 4/12/2021, USCIS announced that F-1 students seeking OPT can now file their form I-765 online if filling under the pre-completion, post-completion, and the STEM extension categories.

 - Students must apply after your PDSO/DSO enters the recommendation for OPT into your SEVIS record, and